angular/angular/aio/content/guide/route-animations.md

 <code-example path="animations/src/app/animations.ts" header="src/app/animations.ts" region="route-animations" language="typescript"></code-example>

-The animation definition (which we will break down in the next sections) does several things:
+The animation definition performs the following tasks:

 * Defines two transitions (a single `trigger` can define multiple states and transitions).
 * Adjusts the styles of the host and child views to control their relative positions during the transition.